What is contraception?

 Barrier contraceptives

-Includes: Condoms, dams, diaphragm, cervical cap, sponge
+Includes: Condoms, diaphragm, cervical cap, sponge

 - “Barrier” contraceptives physically block contact from sperm and/or STIs.

-- Diaphragms, cervical caps, and sponges are usually used with ‘spermicide’, a product which kills sperm.
-Diaphragms, cervical caps, sponges are good for preventing pregnancy but it won’t protect you from STIs.
+- Diaphragms, cervical caps, and sponges are usually used with ‘spermicide’, a product that kills sperm.
+Diaphragms, cervical caps, and sponges are effective in preventing pregnancy, with an approximately 86% effectiveness rate.

 Oral contraceptives